wesgarbee/austincodingacademy.com/_drafts/choose-a-coding-bootcamp-that-teaches-you-more-than-just-code.md

 date: 2019-04-13 13:57:29 -0500

 ---
+[_Luke Stenis_](https://www.linkedin.com/in/ethanstenis/) _graduated from Austin Coding Academy’s Full Stack Web Development program in 2016.
+Upon graduating, Luke landed a role as an “Implementation Engineer” with Austin-based content production company,_ [_Invodo_](https://www.invodo.com/)_.
+During his time at Invodo, Luke also worked as an instructor at ACA, teaching the 10-week “Intro to Web Development” course._

+_Luke currently works in Salt Lake City, Utah, as a “Digital Analytics Implementation Engineer” with_ [_PluralSight_](https://www.pluralsight.com/)_._

+***

 I’ve been involved with Austin Coding Academy since its inception many, many moons ago.
 I’ve taken the coding bootcamp journey both as a student and as an instructor, and I’ve helped class after class of students go from complete novices to completely job-ready in the course of nine months, with varying degrees of success.